Jaishri Blakeley, left, and Lori Jordan say their work with patients and families is equal parts education and medical management.

 But not neurofibromatosis.
 Yet NF, as it’s also known, is among the most common inherited disorders, affecting more kids than cystic fibrosis.
 One in 3,500 children, roughly half of all people who develop NF, get it from their parents.

 NF is an extraordinarily challenging disorder for neurologists to treat, partially because it’s so unpredictable.
 NF wreaks havoc on nerve tissue, and NF-1, which accounts for 90 percent of NF cases, can be involved with everything from bone deformities to brain tumors.
 It’s also a capricious disorder: Parents with NF who have nothing more than a few light “café-au-lait” brown spots on their skin can bear children who have exactly their mild symptomology or an exacerbated version of NF that may cause scoliosis, learning disorders, early or delayed puberty, blindness, disfigurement.
 The list is staggering.

 This wide range of potential outcomes makes comprehensive and continuous care a must, which is where Johns Hopkins’ Comprehensive Neurofibromatosis Center comes into play.
-Directed by neurologist Jaishri Blakeley and staffed by pediatric neurologist Lori Jordan, neurosurgeon Allan Belzberg and genetic counselor Amanda Bergner, the monthly clinic is a one-stop shop for NF care.
+Directed by neurologist Jaishri Blakeley and staffed by pediatric neurologist Lori Jordan, and neurosurgeon Allan Belzberg, the monthly clinic is a one-stop shop for NF care.